Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: Introduction

-Together with the assumption that ${P(a|c,x{=}1)=\delta_{a,c}}$ (since Alice asks Charlie for his outcome when $x=1$), one arrives at the LF inequalities.
-In this way, just like Bell's inequalities, LF inequalities are derived in a theory-independent manner.
+Together with the assumption\footnote{This is naturally motivated by the protocol of the minimal LF scenario.
+It is a complementary assumption which has been called ``Tracking'' in \cite{schmid2023review}.} that ${P(a|c,x{=}1)=\delta_{a,c}}$ (since Alice simply asks Charlie for his outcome when $x=1$), one arrives at the LF inequalities.
+The proof of this claim follows straightforwardly by noting that Eqs.~\eqref{eq_LA} imply all equations used in the derivation of LF inequalities in Ref.~\cite{wisemanThoughtful2022}.
+In this way, just like Bell inequalities, LF inequalities are derived in a theory-independent manner: that is, without assuming the validity of any particular theory (such as quantum theory).

-In~\cite{bongStrong2020,wisemanThoughtful2022}, quantum realizations of the minimal LF scenario are proposed where Alice is a superobserver that can perform arbitrary quantum operations that undo\footnote{For such quantum realizations involving memory reversing, Charlie is proposed to be an advanced enough quantum AI instead of a real human~\cite{wisemanThoughtful2022}. } Charlie's measurement when $x\neq 1$.
-Quantum theory predicts such a realization to violate LF inequalities.\footnote{A prototype of such a quantum realization was done in Refs.~\cite{proietti2019experimental,bongStrong2020} where (in hindsight for the case of \cite{proietti2019experimental}) LF inequalities were violated.
-For discussion on future experimental realizations involving increasingly complicated and large systems, see~\cite{wisemanThoughtful2022}.} Thus the no-go result: if this quantum prediction holds, at least one of the two metaphysical assumptions has to be false.
+In~\cite{bongStrong2020,wisemanThoughtful2022}, quantum realizations of the minimal LF scenario are proposed where Alice is a superobserver who can perform (close enough to) arbitrary quantum operations, including operations that unitarily reverse\footnote{For such quantum realizations involving measurement reversing (which includes the erasure of Charlie's memory), one can imagine for concreteness that Charlie (called QUALL-E in \cite{wisemanThoughtful2022}) is an advanced AI running in a large future quantum computer.
+In this case \enquote{Charlie's laboratory} would involve all the qubits involved in the quantum computation instantiating QUALL-E.} Charlie's measurement when $x\neq 1$.
+Quantum theory predicts such a realization to violate LF inequalities.\footnote{Prototype experiments were performed in Refs.~\cite{proietti2019experimental,bongStrong2020} where (in hindsight for the case of \cite{proietti2019experimental}) LF inequalities were violated.
+For discussion on future experimental realizations involving increasingly complex and large systems, see~\cite{wisemanThoughtful2022}.} Thus the no-go result: if this quantum prediction holds, at least one of the metaphysical assumptions comprising Local Friendliness has to be false.